openharmony/docs/en/application-dev/reference/apis/js-apis-backgroundTaskManager.md

 Requests delayed suspension after the application switches to the background.

-The default duration of delayed suspension is 180000 when the battery level is higher than or equal to the broadcast low battery level and 60000 when the battery level is lower than the broadcast low battery level.
+The default duration of delayed suspension is 3 minutes when the battery level is higher than or equal to the broadcast low battery level and 1 minute when the battery level is lower than the broadcast low battery level.

 **System capability**: SystemCapability.ResourceSchedule.BackgroundTaskManager.TransientTask

 **Parameters**

 | Name     | Type                  | Mandatory  | Description                            |
 | -------- | -------------------- | ---- | ------------------------------ |
 | reason   | string               | Yes   | Reason for delayed transition to the suspended state.                    |
 | callback | Callback&lt;void&gt; | Yes   | Invoked when a delay is about to time out.
 Generally, this callback is used to notify the application 6 seconds before the delay times out.|

 **Return value**

 | Type                                   | Description       |
 | ------------------------------------- | --------- |
 | [DelaySuspendInfo](#delaysuspendinfo) | Information about the suspension delay.|